swedenconnect/technical-framework/13 - Signature Activation Protocol.md

 **Changes between version 1.1 and 1.2:**

-- The use of "signmessage" LoA was removed.
+- The protocol logic was clarified by removing references to sign message (which was never present in the actual protocol) and replacing this with a clarification of the semantics of including the the Sign Request ID in SAD to assert the acceptance to sign the documents referenced in that Sign Request.
-- The protocol logic was clarified by removing reference to sign message (which was never present in the actual protocol) and replacing this with a clarification of the semantics of including the the Sign Request ID in SAD to assert the acceptance to sign the documents referenced in that Sign Request.
+- Updated examples where the use of "signmessage" LoA URI:s was removed.